-Accused El Paso mass shooter charged with 90 counts of federal hate crimes
+Accused El Paso mass shooter faces 90 counts of federal hate crimes

-EL PASO, Texas (Reuters) - A Texas man accused of deliberately targeting people of Mexican heritage in a shooting rampage that killed 22 people at an El Paso Walmart (WMT.N) store last year was charged on Thursday on 90 counts of federal hate crimes.
+EL PASO, Texas (Reuters) - A Texas man accused of deliberately targeting people of Mexican heritage in a shooting rampage that killed 22 people at an El Paso Walmart store last year has been indicted on 90 counts of federal hate crimes, according to a court document filed on Thursday.

-The charges against Patrick Crusius, 21, included 22 counts under the U.S. classification of hate crimes - violence with an added element of bias - resulting in death, for which he could face the death penalty.
+The federal grand jury indictment charges Patrick Crusius, 21, with 22 counts of hate crimes resulting in death, 23 hate crimes involving an attempt to kill and 45 counts of discharging a firearm in relation to the hate crimes

-Crusius was charged last year by state courts, where his capital murder trial is in its early stages.

-Bash said the El Paso shooting was an act of domestic terrorism and an attack against an entire ethnic group.

-“We’re firing on all cylinders to stop this.
-We’re going to stop hate crimes,” he said.
+Crusius was charged in state court last year for the shooting and has pleaded not guilty.
+He faces the death penalty if convicted.

-Crusius is accused of driving 11 hours to El Paso from his hometown of Allen, near Dallas, on Aug.
+He is accused of driving 11 hours to El Paso from his hometown of Allen, near Dallas, on Aug.
 3 last year and firing at shoppers with an AK-47 rifle inside the Walmart store.
 He surrendered to officers who confronted him outside.

 Crusius confessed while surrendering and told police he was targeting Mexicans, according to an El Paso police affidavit released days after the shooting.
 Most of those killed were Latinos.